 At Express Online Training, our online white card courses allow you to complete the training in your own time and at your own pace.
 With our online course, it’s easy to start and stop the course as needed.
 This means if you need to pause your white card study or even change devices between your phone and laptop, you can do so easily.

-While many Registered Training Organisations (RTOs) take a few weeks to a month to send out the white card upon completion, Express Online Training offers a same-day certificate, allowing you to get to work in no time at all.
+While many Registered Training Organisations (RTOs) take a few weeks to a month to send out the white card upon completion, Express Online Training offers a certificate issued same day you pass, allowing you to get to work in no time at all.